Comparisons12 min read

 • Includes free email hosting

-• Intuitive Site Tools dashboard
+• Site Tools dashboard is really intuitive

 • 30-day backup retention on higher plans